December 16, 2016

 The federal government’s Work-Sharing Program is designed to help employers who want to keep their staff, but who are facing a reduction in the normal level of business activity due to circumstances outside their control.

 Rather than issuing pink slips, the Work-Sharing Program allows employers to reduce staff hours and initiate job sharing tactics, while the federal government provides supplementary income support to their employees, provided they are eligible for Employment Insurance benefits.
+This agreement can last up to 38 weeks if required.

 Geared towards assisting employers with wage costs for core staff members, the program helps organizations avoid the costly process of recruiting and training new employees when business returns to normal.
 On the flip side, employees maintain their skills and receive some compensation for their reduced schedules.

-If you have been in a year round operation in Canada for at least two years and business has declined by a minimum of 10 per cent, and show the unavoidable need for reduced hours as well as demonstrate your commitment to a recovery plan, you may be eligible for the program.
+If you have been in a year round operation in Canada for at least two years and business has declined by a minimum of 10 per cent, and you can show the unavoidable need for reduced hours as well as demonstrate your commitment to a recovery plan, you may be eligible for the program.

 go2HR has spoken with Service Canada representatives, the government department that oversees the Work-Sharing program, and they have clarified that a demonstrated recovery plan, given these trying financial times, could include a range of options such as more aggressive partnerships with Destination Management Organizations (DMOs), marketing plans to tap new client bases, joint efforts on the part of local businesses to package their services to reduce advertising costs, and other creative steps to drum up new business in the face of an unprecedented economic downturn.